How to Write a Conclusion Paragraph

 Choose Smooth Conclusion Transition Words

-Your conclusion paragraph should begin with a smooth transition from the body of your essay.
+One of the first things to understand when learning how to write a conclusion paragraph is that it should begin with a smooth transition from the body of your essay.
 The first sentence of your paragraph should include clear transition words to signal to your reader that you are beginning to wrap up your essay.
 Different transition words can have different effects, so be sure to choose a transition word or phrase that clearly communicates that you are closing your essay.
+Transition word selection is one of the most critical aspects of learning how to write a conclusion paragraph.
 Some common examples of conclusion transition words and phrases include words / phrases like “in conclusion”, “to conclude”, “in summary”, “all things considered”, “ultimately”, “to sum up”, “in essence” and “in short”.
 Learn more about the different types of transition words.

 Restate Main Points

-Once you have signaled that you are drawing your essay to a close, you can then restate the main points of your essay.
+Another key aspects of how to write a conclusion paragraph is that you signal that you are drawing your essay to a close, so that you can then restate the main points of your essay.
 Depending on the length of your essay, this may be done in a single sentence, or it may require a few sentences.
 Be concise and clear; you should be able to summarize each main point in a simple phrase that avoids restating each detail and piece of evidence related to the point.
 Simply list off the points as a reminder to your audience about what they’ve just read.

 Restate Your Argument

-Finally, if you’re writing an argumentative essay, you’ll want to clearly restate your main argument in order to leave readers with one final appeal.
+Finally, if you’re writing an argumentative essay, a key component of how to write a conclusion paragraph is that you’ll want to clearly restate your main argument in order to leave readers with one final appeal.
 If you have provided enough evidence along the way, this restatement should make readers feel as if you’ve persuaded them fully.

 Call to Action